Illuminate Australian society and your family history using census records from 1788 to 1901

 More census sources for each state are listed in this guide - click the tabs above to access these lists.

-For further details of census statistics relating to Aboriginal Australians, including:
+For further details of census statistics relating to First Nations people, including:

 - when and how statistics were compiled